openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 Elected members of the EC serve staggered three-year terms.

-Non-voting members of the Executive Committee are comprise of:
+Non-voting members of the Executive Committee are comprised of:

 - the Executive Director (who may vote to break ties in the EC),
 - the Administrative Coordinator,
 - a representative of the Cyberinfrastructure and Education Support team, and
-- a representative from the OMF Affiliated Students Association.
+- a representative from the OMF Affiliated Early Career Scholars

 The Executive Committee ensures that the activities of the Open Modeling Foundation further its vision, mission, and goals as expressed in this charter.
 It oversees all elections and any other selection of individuals involved in OMF activities to ensure that qualified, ethical individuals who are dedicated to the foundation's vision, mission, and goals are chosen to fill their roles in the OMF.
 It also oversees the Working Group activities to ensure that they are carrying out their respective responsibilities in an appropriate and effective manner, consistent with the vision, mission, and goals of the OMF.
 The Executive Committee receives and evaluates all nominations for membership in the Open Modeling Foundation, and submits them to the Members Council for review and approval vote.
 The Executive Committee identifies potential ED candidates and proposes them to the MC.
 The Executive Committee also assists the ED in managing funding and financial expenditures of the OMF, in accordance with the OM vision, mission, and goals.
 The Executive Committee may propose changes to the OMF Charter for review and approval by the Membership Council.